Skip to content

 Select Service Account User

-• The the third step is optional, you can leave it as it is and click Done to continue.
+The third step is optional, you can leave it as it is and click Done to continue.

 Service Account Details Complete